-85 The model has a two-way interactively nested domains with horizontal grid spacings of 6 km and 2 km respectively (Fig.1a).
+The model has a two-way interactively nested domains with horizontal grid spacings of 6 km and 2 km respectively (Fig.1a).
 The domains cover the U.S. Northeastern seaboard and near-coastal Atlantic Ocean.
-Atmospheric nudging is applied on the outer domain every 6 hours.
 There are 61 vertical levels and the lowest 9 levels are within 200 meters (m) above the ground.
 The 1-year simulations span from September 2019 to September 2020 and are conducted using a monthly reinitialization method with a 2-day spin-up and 1-day extension for each monthly simulation.
-These three days are discarded, and the rest
+These three days are discarded, and the rest are kept for the analysis.